athril/ebic/README.md

 *EBIC* is probably the first algorithm capable of discovering the most challenging patterns (i.e. row-constant, column-constant, shift, scale, shift-scale and trend-preserving) in complex and noisy data with average accuracy of over 90%.
 It is also one of the very few parallel biclustering algorithms that use at least one graphics processing unit (GPU) and is ready for big-data challenges.

 *EBIC* is mainly implemented in C++11.
 CUDA with OpenMP used for parallelization.

+The latest version of EBIC works also for Big Data.

 **EBIC is still under active development**